MohamedElashri/cocalc/README.md

-# cocalc
+# Cocalc
-custom cocalc docker image
+This is personal custom build of Cocalc.
+It will be extended as needed